novel-zlood/novel-zlood.github.io/source/_posts/ttarc/ttarc-34.md

 "Well, you'd have to cover my and Yongpal's six months' wages.
 Otherwise, I can't do it."

-Seeing Shin Elder's smugness, Lee Chang-jin smiled meaningfully.
+Seeing old man Shin's smugness, Lee Chang-jin smiled meaningfully.

 "Oh, in that case, you can start today."